 Hello and welcome to another Friday tutorial, this time you will learn how to draw a flower and more specifically a beautiful rose.
-Admittedly it’s not easy to draw a flower particularly a rose due to its shape and numbers of petals.
-There are many way to approach drawing a rose, in this tutorial I will suggest one possible solution to draw and subsequently colour a rose.
+Admittedly it’s not easy to draw a flower, particularly a rose due to its shape and number of petals.
+There are many ways to approach drawing a rose, in this tutorial, I will suggest one possible solution to draw and subsequently colour a rose.

 Let’s learn how to draw a flower

-This is probably the most important step, so take your time and try to come up with a contour that closely resembles the one of the flower you are drawing.
-In the subsequent steps we will fill in with the details.
+This is probably the most important step, so take your time and try to come up with a contour that closely resembles the flower you are drawing.
+In the subsequent steps, we will fill in the details.

 Once you are done drawing the contour of the flower, it’s time to start adding the stuff that’s inside the contour.
 The key idea of this technique to draw flowers and in particular a rose is to imagine that the flower is composed of several layers, some more external and some more internal.

 The idea is to add each layer at a time starting with the outermost one.
-In this step I have add the first external petal that runs diagonally from left to right.
+In this step, I have added the first external petal that runs diagonally from left to right.

-Before colouring I have cleaned up the whole drawing, I have erased all the non essential lines, retouched the shape of the flower a little more and prepared the drawing for the upcoming colouring steps.
+Before colouring I cleaned up the whole drawing, erased all the non-essential lines, retouched the shape of the flower a little more and prepared the drawing for the upcoming colouring steps.
 As you can see from the tutorial, your rose should now look nice and clean.

 I have shown you where I started for my drawing but you can start wherever you want really.